gadalang/gadalang/README.md

     b: "{{ world }}"
 ```

-When gada sees `"{{ hello }}"`, it replaces the value by the content of the `hello` variable if defined.

-You can also reference outputs of nodes with an unique id:
+You can also reference outputs of other nodes with their unique id:

 ```yaml
 # max.yml